frappe/frappe_docs/frappe_docs/www/docs/user/en/core/router.md

 1. Build `context`, these are the variables that will be available in the context of the template.
 1. Render the template.
 If a template file is specified it is used.
 In case the context has source set, the source is used as the template (this is similar to `render_template_string` in flask).

-The context is built by initalizing the context from the router and then setting some standard varaibles before returning it back to `build_page`
+The context is built by initializing the context from the router and then setting some standard variables before returning it back to `build_page`

 The function `frappe.website.router.get_page_context` builds the context from the `path` provided if it is unable to build it, a `DoesNotExistError` exception is raised.

 > In case the route is not resolved, a `DoesNotExistError` is raised.
-After this, the DocType and the docame is guessed using get_doctype_from_path.
+After this, the DocType and the docname is guessed using get_doctype_from_path.
 If both are present, the printview of the document is shown, else a generic list view is rendered.
 >
 > from [Serving Web Pages](#serving-web-pages)